Jerusalem during the Second Temple period: Social and religious state

 Herod once again turned Jerusalem into a Hellenistic city, including all the constituent elements and institutions of a Polis.
 He built a large theatre, instituted wrestling tournaments in honor of the Emperor, staged spectacles where men fought wild animals, and encouraged gentile immigration to Jerusalem.
-Herod adorned his Hellenistic architecture with decorations depicting pagan gods and his currency carried pagan motifs.
-Nevertheless, Herod's efforts did not go entirely unappreciated by his subjects :
+Herod's efforts did not go entirely unappreciated by his subjects:

-Jerusalem was at once a grand pagan city and the center of Jewish life at its peak.
-Temple ritual continued unabated in the new and lavish building.
-Huge number of pilgrims, perhaps as many as a million.

 Philo, himself a Hellenized Jew, described Jerusalem during festivities:

 The pilgrims were economically crucial.
 They came from all corners of the empire, bringing with them the latest news and innovations, conducting both retail and wholesale trade and providing a living for large segments of the local population.
 Jerusalem was prosperous and the material wealth and luxury of the affluent and priestly classes were also at their peak.
 This is testified by archaeological finds such as Mikvaot (ritual baths) in the privacy of priestly homes and the discovery of rare glassware in excavations in the Herodian Quarter, in the current Jewish Quarter.
 This prosperity trickled down to the lower classes as well, with the masses enjoying the benefits of the increased trade, the incessant exchange of currency and the very peace that allowed the free exchange of goods.
 The economic welfare and the widespread Jewish hostility towards Herod allowed internecine warfare between the Pharisees and Sadducees to subside.